MetaMask/metamask-docs/01_Main_Concepts/01_Getting_Started.md

 - What is the current network?
 - What is the current account?

 Both of these are available synchronously as `ethereum.networkVersion` and `ethereum.selectedAddress`.
-You can listen for changes using events, too ([see the API reference](./API_Reference)).
+You can listen for changes using events too, see ([the API reference](./API_Reference)).

-### Logging In

-When you're ready to request the user logs in, you can call this simple method:
+### Connecting to MetaMask

+"Connecting" or "logging in" to MetaMask effectively means "to access the user's Ethereum account(s)".

+You should **only** initiate a connection request in response to direct user action, such as clicking a button.
+You should **never** initiate a connection request on page load.

+We recommend that you provide a button to allow the user to connect MetaMask to your dapp.
+Clicking this button should call the following method:

 ```javascript
 ethereum.enable()